This tutorial shows how to draw anime eyes with a scared expression. It provides eight step by step examples along with a line by line drawing video.

 For a scared expression draw the eyes be wide open (taller than you would for a normal expression).

-For a normal expression for similar eyes see:
+For a normal expression for this same pair of eyes see the following tutorial:

 Space the eyes far enough apart that the distance between them is equal to roughly the length of one eye (as shown above).